mk590901/Java-HSM/README.md

 Folder __support__ contains auxiliary classes that provide implementation of the previously mentioned interfaces.

 ## Java app
+These are three classes: _MainActivity_, _ButtonAdapter_ and _StringAdapter_, which provide the functionality of the Android application as described in the __App overview__ section.

 ## App overview
-Android app is designed to demonstrate the transitions of the above HSM scheme (pay attention on Goal reference) under the influence of events.
+Android app is designed to demonstrate the transitions of the above HSM scheme (pay attention on __note__ reference) under the influence of events.
 The upper part of the application contains a dynamic list of QHsm transitions.
 The events list implemented as buttons list is located at the bottom of the screen.
+The application has minimal functional capabilities.
+It only demonstrates the connection and reflection of the processes inside __QHsm__ by the application widgets.

 ## Movie